Asian and African Golden Cats: Facts and Pictures

 Analysis of feces suggests that rodents are the main component of the cats' diet.
 They also catch other prey, including birds, small monkeys, and duikers (a type of antelope).

 The gestation period of the African golden cat is (apparently) 73 days to 78 days.
 One or two babies are born in a hidden den.

 Many of the photos and videos of the African golden cat have been obtained by an organization called Panthera.
 The goal of this organization is to save the wild cat populations of the world.
 It has set up camera traps in areas that are believed to be frequented by golden cats and has obtained some interesting results.

 A camera "trap" doesn't hurt animals; it's simply a place where a camera is triggered to take photos or film without human input.
 A trap may use a motion sensor, an infrared sensor, or a light beam to trigger the camera when something moves in front of it.

 Population Status of Golden Cats

-The populations of both the African and the Asian golden cats are classified as near threatened by the IUCN (International Union for Conservation of Nature).
-It's hard to get an accurate population count for the animals since they usually avoid the presence of humans, but all the signs indicate that the populations are decreasing.
+The population of the Asian golden cat is classified as Near Threatened on the Red List established by the IUCN (International Union for Conservation of Nature).
+The list categorizes animals according to their nearness to extinction.
+The African golden cat is classified in the Vulnerable category.
+Its situation is considered to be more serious than that of the Asian cat.
+It's hard to get an accurate population count for the animals since they usually avoid the presence of humans, but all the signs indicate that their numbers are decreasing.